Skip to Main Content

 Click on the title of the article and then click on the "Edit" button.
 When you finish your changes, click on the "Save" button.

-If you have substantially changed the bibliographic record (title, authors, journal, etc.), Google Scholar may not able to match it up with Google Scholar's index right away.
+If you have substantially changed the bibliographic record (title, authors, journal, etc.), Google Scholar may not be able to match it up with Google Scholar's index right away.
 If so, it may take a few days for your citation metrics to include the updated article.

 My profile shows the same article twice.
 How do I fix this?